-Training and Education
+GRI 404: Training and Education

-- Target 4.3 Target 12.8 - Target 4.4
+- Target 12.8 • Target 4.3 • Target 4.4

-To safeguard highway users, protect the environment. excellent service to stakeholders, a capable, competent, and committed workforce is crucial to PROLINTAS.
-Workforce programmes are necessary to meet current and future needs, ensuring improved travel experiences for highway users and our progress towards sustainability goals.
+To safeguard highway users, protect the environment, and provide excellent service to stakeholders, a capable, competent, and committed workforce is crucial to PROLINTAS.
+Workforce development programmes are necessary to meet current and future needs, ensuring improved travel experiences for highway users and our progress towards sustainability goals.
 These programmes also benefit employees by providing them opportunities to upskill and develop competencies to thrive in their roles, adding value to the Malaysian workforce and contributing to the nation's economy.